tehasdf/interp2/benchmark/README.rst

 The interesting case is long netstrings, because in that setup, parsley is terribly slow.

-Also needs testing vs a hand-crafted twisted netstrings protocol

 To run the benchmarks, simply do `python -m benchmark.runbenchmark`